-- 1. Keep the genset air inlet and outlet areas free of debris. - 2.
+- 1. Keep the genset and its cooling surfaces as clean as possible. - 2.
 Service the air cleaner frequently. - 3.
 Increase the engine crankcase oil change interval to every 50 operating hours. - 4.
-Keep the engine oil in a dust-tight container.
+Keep oil in a dust-tight container.

 GENERATOR SET EXERCISE